MewanCdot/flutterVpn/README.md

     }
 }
 ```
 The plugin will automatically download pre-build native libraries from [here](https://github.com/X-dea/Flutter_VPN/releases) if they haven't been downloaded.
-If it does not work, download the libraries from link and extract to android/src/main/libs .

-Android App does not support custom profile addition and certificate installation.
-Only server, username and password are user inputs.

 ### For iOS